robocube/rcl/README.md

 Unlike both LISP and APL, RCL provides a modern, JSON-like syntax, free of any nested parentheses or obscure mathematical symbols.

-RCL was developed in a world of highly asynchronous applications and workflows.
+RCL was developed in a world of asynchronous applications and workflows.
 As a result, the approach to asynchrony in RCL is unique to RCL.
 In most programming languages, subroutines execute syncronously by default, and async execution has to be explicitly requested by the developer using specialized syntax.
 In contrast, RCL enables any operator to complete evaluation asyncronously without programmer intervention.

-Syntactically, it is as simple to make an http request and wait for the response;
+Syntactically, it is as simple to make an http request and wait for the response...

     response:getw "https://mycompany.com/api/v1/mythings"